PEW SHEET, week beginning 4th May Click HERE

 WEDDINGS, BAPTISMS, FUNERALS, etc:-CONTACT THE CHURCH OFFICE - email Carron stoswald.office@gmail.com for a convenient appointment time during the week if you need to meet up.
 Emails are monitored daily and responded to within twenty-four hours (usually)...or ring 01691 652861 and leave a message.

-ST. OSWALD’S LADIES GROUP meet in the Parish Centre on Monday 7th April at 2.30 pm when we welcome Chris Birdsell-Jones who will speak to us about taking fire engines to Ukraine.
+LADIES GROUP meet in the Parish Centre on Monday 12th May at 2.30 pm when we welcome our speaker, Julie Dean from Ellesmere Honey Company.

 CHURCH OFFICE - June will be spending her Friday mornings in the Church Office so if you need to have a chat or just want to pop in to say hello, she would be delighted to see you.

-Book Club meets fortnightly, next meeting Monday 7th April in Parish Centre at 7.30pm.
-We're currently reading 'The Splash of Words' by Mark Oakley, exploring faith through the power of poetry..
+Book Club meets fortnightly, next meeting Monday 28th April in Parish Centre at 7.30pm.
+We shall be choosing a new book.

 Occasional help needed with stewarding the Thursday 10.30 BCP Communion.
 Duties include setting out the Communion table, Bible, microphone, books and clearing away afterwards.
 We try to welcome people as they come in and may read the lesson or administer the chalice.
 If you can help, please leave a note in the office for Fiona or Annie.
 One or two more people needed please.